opendaylight/docs/docs/developer-guide/yang-tools.rst

-First, StatementStreamSource objects with two constructor arguments should be instantiated: path to the yang source file (which is a regular String object) and a boolean which determines if the path is absolute or relative.
+First, StatementStreamSource objects with two constructor arguments should be instantiated: path to the yang source file (which is a regular String object) and a Boolean which determines if the path is absolute or relative.

 Next comes the initiation of new yang parsing cycle - which is